-- > Only 'absolutely necessary' meeting participants should attend - > Attendees should be 2m apart from each other. - > Rooms to be well ventilated/windows open to allow fresh air circulation. - > All rooms have a maximum number of people allowed in room posted on each door. - > Attendees or meeting host are to sanitise their area before leaving the room. - > Attendees to wear masks during meeting. - > Consideration to be given to hold meetings in open areas where possible.
+- > Attendees should be 2m apart from each other if possible. - Rooms to be well ventilated/windows open to allow fresh air circulation. - > Attendees or meeting host are to sanitise their area before leaving the room. - > Attendees to wear masks during meeting. - > Consideration to be given to hold meetings in open areas where possible.